gauravyadav1596/Data_Science/README.md

-# Data_Science
+# Data_engineer
-This project deals with sales prediction for a company
+This project deals with data pipeline for a F1 racing